briannorman/eli/README.md

 - `GET /api/projects` - Returns a list of all available projects with their variants
 - `GET /api/project/:projectName/variants` - Returns a list of all variants in a project
 - `GET /api/project/:projectName/:variantName/script.js` - Returns the processed JS file from a variant (with imports processed and cache busting)
-  - Optional query param: `?saveMin=true` - Also saves a minified version to disk
-- `GET /api/project/:projectName/:variantName/script.min.js` - Returns the minified version of the processed JS file
+- `GET /api/project/:projectName/:variantName/script.min.js` - Returns the minified version of the processed JS file (minified files are auto-generated on save)
-  - Optional query param: `?save=true` - Saves the minified file to disk as `{variantName}.min.js` in the variant folder
 - `GET /api/project/:projectName/config` - Returns project configuration (defaults)

 ## Minification